alexgeer/IMDB-app/README.md

 The final project for Data Modeling in my Junior year of undergrad.

 Using a kaggle data dump of IMDB movie data, create a search and recommendation engine.
 The recommendation engine is implemented as a pivot table.
-I think we had to use Java, this would probably be much more sane in python.
-After using Javascript and Python for the last year I'm finding the verbosity of Java a little... disconcerting.
+We were required to use Java for the application and for importing the data into a MySQL db, though we were allowed to use any method or language to clean and prepare the data.
+It would be much more sane to implement mostly in python, and just use Java for the interface.
+After using Javascript and Python for the last year I'm finding the verbosity of Java here a little... disconcerting.
 Like a sci-fi author's imagination of what an advanced programming language would look like.
 I'm not knocking Java though (ok, I am a little bit)!

 A rather basic (and slow) implementation that nonetheless works.
 I'm wincing looking at this code now.